ratebeerjoet/ratebeerjoet.github.io/_posts/2023-03-18-11-Important-Understandings-Through-Meditation.md

-##11 Important Things You Can Learn Through Meditation

 <H1>11 Important Things You Can Learn Through Meditation</h1>

 Impermanence: Impermanence is the understanding that all things are in a constant state of change and are never static.
 This insight is important because it helps to overcome attachment to things or situations, as one realizes that everything is temporary.
 Practicing mindfulness of the breath or body sensations can help to cultivate an awareness of impermanence.